What is an RFID card for EV Charging?

 How to get an RFID card for EV charging:

-If your home EV charger has the RFID card function, your unit will either come with the cards as standard or it will require a small cost.
-Either way, when enquiring, you can always ask the question if it’s a feature you’re interested in.
+If your home EV charger has the RFID card function, your charger will either come with the cards as standard or it will require a small cost.
+Either way, when searching for a home EV charger, you can always ask the question if it’s a feature you’re interested in.

 What is the best RFID card for EV charging?